 Mandy Haberman Story

-One example of an individual inventor who triumphed in court over lucrative rival companies is Mandy Haberman, the creator of The Anywayup® Cup.
+One example of an individual inventor who triumphed in court over much larger rival companies is Mandy Haberman, the creator of The Anywayup® Cup.
 Initially, Mandy came up with a new sucking design and combined a rubber slit valve that was well known for feeding bottle teats with the spout of a trainer cup.
 Once she had finalised her prototype, she offered it for licence to 18 companies, mostly British, concerned with manufacturing products for infants, but they declined to negotiate a licence.
-Something they eventually come to regret.
-With the help of a product designer, she was able to create the first attractive non-leak cup that we all know today – and started producing the cups herself.
+Something they eventually came to regret.
+With the help of a product designer, she was able to create the first attractive non-leak cup that we all know today - and started producing the cups herself.

 The success